 Credit Card Insider has collected card information independently.
 Issuers did not provide the details, nor are they responsible for their accuracy.

 The JCPenney Credit Card can only be used at JCPenney, where it provides cardholders with 1 point for every dollar spent.
-Special discounts and savings are offered throughout the year, but watch out for the high APR of 26.99%.
+Special discounts and savings are offered throughout the year, but watch out for the high APR of 27.99% Variable.

-Every dollar spent at JCPenney on eligible purchases will earn 1 reward point, and a $10 reward certificate will be sent for every 100 points earned.
-You can earn up to 10 rewards certificates per month.
+Every dollar spent at JCPenney on eligible purchases will earn 1 reward point, and a $10 reward certificate will be sent for every 200 points earned.
+This is the equivalent of getting 5% cash back.

-Special discount events will be advertised throughout the year, exclusive to cardholders, and special financing is available for:
+Special discount events will be advertised throughout the year, exclusive to cardholders, and special financing may be available for: